vintium/find-duplicates/README.md

 ```
 *NOTE: it's important to use `--release` mode, because it will be noticably slower without optimizations.*

-use the program to find some duplicates:
+Use the program to find some duplicates:
 ```console
 $ ./target/release/find-duplicates -r ~/some-dir-with-maybe-duplicate-files
 ```